Transitioning to Adult Healthcare

 Patients with developmental or cognitive disabilities may not be able to take responsibility for their healthcare when they turn 18.
 Your family might want to look into guardianship or other options for decision-making.

-Remember that medical insurance coverage and financial assistance may change as patients become adults, and depending on where they will be receiving care.
+Remember that medical insurance coverage and financial assistance may change as adolescents become adults, and depending on where they will be receiving care.

 As your child matures, they will learn new skills and become more independent in how they understand and manage their own care.
 You and your care teams can work together with your teen to make sure they are safe and comfortable with each new skill.